Former police chief Mark Saunders to run for Toronto mayor

 Toronto residents will elect a new mayor in June after John Tory resigned just months into his third term after admitting to an affair with a staffer.
 The mayoral by-election is scheduled for June 26, with advance voting running from June 8 to 13.

+On Tuesday morning, Toronto-St. Paul councillor Josh Matlow announced he will run for mayor with a plan to create a dedicated property tax fund to improve city services.
+Former Toronto Sun columnist Anthony Furey also said he would be running.

-Other entrants in the race include former three-term councillor Ana Bailao and Gil Penalosa, an urbanist who placed second in last fall’s race.
-Beaches-East York Councillor Brad Bradford has announced an advisory committee, Ward 2 Etobicoke Centre Councillor Stephen Holyday is eyeing a bid, and Toronto-St. Paul councillor Josh Matlow is also considering a run, as is Liberal MPP Mitzie Hunter.
+Other entrants in the race include former three-term councillor Ana Bailao and Gil Penalosa, an urbanist who placed second in last fall’s race, as well as former longtime councillor Giorgio Mammoliti.
+Beaches-East York Councillor Brad Bradford has announced an advisory committee, and Ward 2 Etobicoke Centre Councillor Stephen Holyday is eyeing a bid, as is Liberal MPP Mitzie Hunter.

 Mr. Saunders’ entry into the race positions him as one of the better known candidates, with ties to the Ford government.
 His campaign team includes Mr. Ford’s former executive director of communications, Laryssa Waler; Mr. Ford’s former principal writer Clare Michaels; Mr. Ford’s former policy adviser Michelle Wasylyshen, and former Treasury Board chief of staff Christopher Rastrick; former government staffer Brayden Akers and government relations strategist Lisa Murray; and fundraising help from former executive assistant Nico Fidani-Diker, who started a lobbying firm, and Tony Miele, chair of the PC Ontario Fund.
 His campaign team also includes Sharan Kaur, who was deputy chief of staff to former federal finance minister Bill Morneau, and will be managed by veteran political consultant Mitch Wexler.